ESP-Corevia/CoreApp/.ruler/bts.md

 This is a monorepo with the following structure:

 - **`apps/server/`** - Backend server (Fastify)

 ## Available Scripts

-- `npm run dev` - Start all apps in development mode
+- `yarn dev` - Start all apps in development mode
-- `npm run dev:server` - Start only the server
+- `yarn dev:server` - Start only the server

 ## Database Commands

 All database operations should be run from the server workspace:

-- `npm run db:push` - Push schema changes to database
+- `yarn db:push` - Push schema changes to database
-- `npm run db:studio` - Open database studio
+- `yarn db:studio` - Open database studio
-- `npm run db:generate` - Generate Drizzle files
+- `yarn db:generate` - Generate Drizzle files
-- `npm run db:migrate` - Run database migrations
+- `yarn db:migrate` - Run database migrations

 Database schema files are located in `apps/server/src/db/schema/`